Introduction to the Firefly

 What is Firefly?

 Firefly (previously known as the PC GAMESS) is a freely available ab initio and DFT computational chemistry program developed to offer high performance on Intel-compatible x86, AMD64, and EM64T processors.
 Firefly package is being developed by the Firefly Project Team.
 The project coordinator and leading developer is Dr. Alex A. Granovsky.
-A number of other researchers have made significant contributions to the project over last years, especially those of Drs.
-Anastasia V. Bochenkova and James W. Kress are to be mentioned.
+A number of other researchers have made significant contributions to the project over last years, especially those of Dr. Anastasia V. Bochenkova and Dr. James W. Kress are to be mentioned.

-However, until very recently (fall 2008), due to its historical roots, the package name was "PC GAMESS", and it was distributed as the part of GAMESS (US) distribution from the ISUQCG web site.
-As of Autumn 2008, the Firefly Project Team, as well as Firefly itself are no longer associated with GAMESS (US) and ISUQCG group.
-Starting December 4, 2009, the only valid name for the former PC GAMESS package is the "Firefly" one.
+However, until 2008, due to its historical roots, the package name was "the PC GAMESS", and it was distributed as the part of GAMESS (US) distribution from the ISUQCG web site.
+Since autumn 2008, the Firefly Project Team, as well as Firefly itself became completely disassociated from ISUQCG group and with GAMESS (US).
+Since December 4, 2009, the package name was finally changed to "Firefly".

 Design Philosophy for Speed

 Initially, all time-critical sections of the legacy GAMESS (US) code were modified to achieve the maximum possible performance.
 Over time, almost all of legacy parts were rewritten from the scratch or completely replaced by the much more efficient code developed by the Firefly team.
-At moment, Firefly includes no more than 5-10% of the legacy code.
+At moment, Firefly includes no more than 5% of the legacy code.

 Furthermore, very efficient assembler-level libraries, both self-made and those provided by vendors like Intel's MKL are used throughout.
 Most of the Firefly source code is compiled by the set of several high-quality Fortran and C compilers (in particular, Intel Compilers vv.
 6.0-9.1), while very flexible but somewhat outdated Watcom Fortran 77 compiler v.
 11.0 is used primary as a glue to compile the rest of the sources and to link all the different style object modules and libraries together to produce the working Firefly binaries.